aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

 try?
 Logger.initialize(target: .standardOutput, level: .debug)
 ```
 You can also enable [CloudWatch logging](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html) for IoT which will provide you with additional information that is not available on the client side sdk.

+### I am getting OSStatus -34018 when adding a certificate

+This is the `errSecMissingEntitlement` [OSStatus error](https://www.osstatus.com/search/results?platform=all&framework=all&search=-34018) indicating that a required entitlement is missing.
+More information can be found on Apple's developer site [here](https://developer.apple.com/documentation/security/errsecmissingentitlement).
+You must provide entitelements to the app or binary you are building and running using the SDK to allow it permission to access the Keychain on the device.
+This entitelment cannot be given directly to the SDK library and must be provided to the application being built using the SDK library.

 ### I keep getting AWS_ERROR_MQTT_UNEXPECTED_HANGUP